 UPDATED MARCH 2014: Lend a little hand in your community, and make it a family affair!
 We've put together a guide to some places around Suffolk County, Long Island, that need your help, including non-profit organizations, animal shelters, nursing homes, and many more.
 Volunteer opportunities are availablefor kids and adults alike at these locations - and remember, big or small, everyone has the power to make a difference!

 Befriend a Furball

 Save-A-Pet Animal Rescue and Adoption Center is a “safe harbor” for companion animals.
 The shelter also serves the community by teaching and practicing humane behavior toward man and all living things.
-Save-A-Pet accepts adult volunteers, and children 16 and older can work with the center’s cats.
+Save-A-Pet accepts adult volunteers, anyone over 18 can play with dogs, children 16 and older can work with the center’s cats, and children ages 12-14 must be accompanied by an adult.
 Volunteers can help out in a variety of ways, from tidying up and fixing the shelter and its grounds, to bringing pet therapy to the residents of the Jefferson Ferry Assisted Living community (21 and older only), to hosting a supply drive in their school or community.
 To volunteer, contact Lynne Schoepfer at firstname.lastname@example.org.
 The center is located at 608 Route 112, Port Jefferson Station.
 For more information: 631-473-6333 or saveapetli.net.